TechTucson/TT-BBSmesh-Plus/README.md

 I still consider myself a novice in these spaces, so this effort is as much about learning as it is about adding functionality.
 Rather than reinventing the wheel, I chose to build on an existing, well-designed project, both for efficiency and as a hands-on way to deepen my understanding.

 While TC²-BBS forms the core of this work, the original inspiration actually came from this repository: https://github.com/SpudGunMan/meshing-around

+##
+Added a How To Readme : https://github.com/TechTucson/TT-BBSmesh-Plus/blob/main/HOWTO.md
 ## Added Enhancements

 - TC²-BBS already comes with the essentials which include a BBS, Mail, and even JS8 Integration.
 The Integrations that I have completed at the moment are: